 #5 It’s okay to ask for help

-Toddlers and young kids commonly get frustrated with themselves when they can’t do something right, or can’t express what they think or feel coherently.
+Toddlers and young kids commonly get frustrated with themselves when they can’t do something right, or can’t express what they think or feel coherent.
 They generally either give up on the task at hand or throw a hissy fit – neither of which are habits you want to encourage in the long run.
 Try to notice when your child is struggling with something, and after a while, gently suggest that he or she can ask for help if they need it.
 Some schools of thought suggest that offering to help too often can result in children who have no personal initiative or gumption.
-While too much molly-coddling can be more harm than help, encouraging your child to seek help when she needs it, as well as giving her the space to work things through on her own, is a recommended balance to aim for.
+While too much molly-coddling can be more harmful than helpful, encouraging your child to seek help when she needs it, as well as giving her the space to work things through on her own, is a recommended balance to aim for.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.